100 Notable alumni of

 -

-Jordan Lynn-Baxter Poyer is an American professional football safety for the Miami Dolphins of the National Football League (NFL).
-He played college football at Oregon State, where he was named a consensus All-American.
+Jordan Lynn-Baxter Poyer is an American professional football safety for the Buffalo Bills of the National Football League (NFL).
+He played college football for the Oregon State Beavers, where he was a consensus All-American.
 Poyer was selected by the Philadelphia Eagles in the 2013 NFL draft, but was waived only a few months into his rookie season.
-After going on to become the primary backup safety for the Cleveland Browns, Poyer later became a starter for the Buffalo Bills, where he formed one of the league's top safety tandems alongside teammate Micah Hyde.
-Poyer earned All-Pro and Pro Bowl accolades during his time on the Bills.
+After becoming a backup safety for the Cleveland Browns, Poyer later became a starter for the Buffalo Bills, where he formed one of the league's top safety tandems alongside Micah Hyde.
+Poyer earned All-Pro and Pro Bowl accolades while on the Bills.
+He has also played for the Miami Dolphins.

 -